Ford CEO History

 He focused intently on improving quality and fuel efficiency across Ford's product lines.

-Under his direction, Ford introduced innovative new models like the aerodynamic Ford Taurus, Mercury Sable and Lincoln Continental that helped revive Ford's reputation.
+Under his direction, Ford introduced new card models like Ford Taurus, Mercury Sable and Lincoln Continental.

-Petersen also invested heavily in emerging technologies, acquiring promising companies in electronics, communications and aerospace.
+Petersen also invested in emerging technologies—like electronics, communications and aerospace.

 This expanded Ford's capabilities but also contributed to heavy losses which drew criticism from investors and the board of directors.